Out of the Darkness

 Redshift means that light that is emitted by these first stars and galaxies as visible or ultraviolet light, actually gets shifted to redder wavelengths by the time we see it here and now.
 For very high redshifts (i.e., the farthest objects from us), that visible light is generally shifted into the near- and mid-infrared part of the electromagnetic spectrum.
 For that reason, to see the first stars and galaxies, we need a powerful near- and mid-infrared telescope, which is exactly what Webb is!

-Webb will address several key questions to help us unravel the story of the formation of structures in the Universe such as:
+Webb is addressing several key questions to help us unravel the story of the formation of structures in the Universe such as:

 - When and how did reionization occur?